 An enhanced regulatory RDE test procedure used by Green NCAP to test real-world environmental performance.

 Plug-in Hybrid Electric Vehicle.
-A hybrid vehicle in which the battery is charged from an outside source and not using its onboard combustion engine to charge the main propulsion battery.
+A hybrid vehicle in which the battery can be charged from an external electrical source.

 Particulate Mass.
 The mass of the particulate emitted during the emissions test.